 To welcome you to the event, the convention center will typically have signs pointing you to the correct room where the event is (or just follow the flow of people also wearing Pokémon gear).
 They are held in a large room, with rows of tables, with different spaces on the side (or in the middle of the room) for stream, side events, swag pickup, vendors, and the main ‘hive’ (where all the computers are set up to run the event).
 Typically, VG and TCG will be on separate sides of the room, so make sure you’re at the correct side!
 There are plenty of helpful judges who you can ask if you are confused as well.

-You also have to submit a ‘team sheet’, which has been changed to be submitted online via RK9 labs (you should notice this after you register).
+You also have to submit a full ‘team sheet’, which has been changed to be submitted online via RK9 labs (you should notice this after you register).
 It will tell you what time the team sheet needs to be submitted by.
-The team sheet will have spaces for you to fill in the Name, Form (if applicable), Gigantimax factor (if applicable), Gender, Item, Ability, Moves, and Stats of each Pokémon.
+The team sheet will have spaces for you to fill in the Name, Form (if applicable), Tera type, Gender, Item, Ability, Moves, and Stats of each Pokémon.
 Make sure you copy down everything EXACTLY – and double check it too!
 Have a friend check it over if you can, there are very many team sheet errors – and that means that Pokémon gets taken off of the team.
 Some people may import Pokémon from Showdown – if you do that be careful, as some Pokémon such as Zacian have the Crowned form in Showdown, but that is not possible in the battle box, and the stats will be different (along with Behemoth Blade from Iron Head).
 Make sure to check what is submitted!
 Wi-Fi can deceive you, and you’ll think it submitted but it really didn’t.

 There will be a ‘team check’ randomly throughout the day, it won’t get everyone but it is meant to make sure that 1) you don’t have illegal Pokémon and 2) that your team sheet matches your locked battle box.
 Once you finish your match, a judge will guide you to a table where there are other judges, and you hand them your switch for a few minutes until they give it back.
 You need a Nintendo Switch Online for the switch profile you are playing on!
 If you do not have one, then you may be disqualified (as the judge cannot hack check your team).